-Israeli forces shoot dozens as Gaza aid site killings multiply
+Israel kills dozens of Palestinians in Gaza in deadliest day at aid sites

-The violence in Khan Younis adds to a string of attacks that have killed hundreds of desperate people seeking food.
+The violence in Khan Younis adds to a wave of attacks that have killed hundreds of desperate people seeking food.

-Israeli soldiers have killed dozens of Palestinians and wounded hundreds as they sought aid in Gaza, according to Palestinian officials.
+Israeli troops have killed more than 70 Palestinians and wounded hundreds as they sought aid in Gaza, firing at them with tank shells, machine guns and from drones, with at least 89 killed in attacks across the besieged enclave.

-The soldiers fired at the crowds on Tuesday morning as they gathered along the main eastern road in the southern city of Khan Younis.
-It was the latest in a string of killings since the Israel- and United States-backed Gaza Humanitarian Foundation (GHF) launched operations to distribute food in the enclave three weeks ago.
+The soldiers fired at the desperate crowds of aid seekers on Tuesday morning as they gathered along the main eastern road in the southern city of Khan Younis.
+It was the latest in a sustained wave of carnage since the Israel- and United States-backed Gaza Humanitarian Foundation (GHF) launched operations to distribute food in the territory three weeks ago.

-The Palestinian Ministry of Health reported that at least 51 civilians were killed.
-However, the death toll is expected to rise as many of the injured are in a critical condition, according to medics at Nasser Hospital, where the casualties were being treated.
+The death toll is expected to rise as many of the injured are in a critical condition, according to medics at Nasser Hospital, where the casualties were being treated.

 Gaza Civil Defence spokesman Mahmud Bassal added that more than 200 people were injured although reports concerning the number of casualties varied.